Pelisse

 A pelisse was originally a short fur-trimmed jacket which hussar light-cavalry soldiers from the 17th century onwards usually wore hanging loose over the left shoulder, ostensibly to prevent sword cuts.
-The name also came to refer to a fashionable style of woman's coat worn in the early-19th century.
+The name also came to refer to a fashionable style of woman's coat-like garment worn in the early-19th century.

 Military uniform

 The style of uniform incorporating the pelisse originated with the hussar mercenaries of Hungary in the 17th century.
 As this type of light cavalry unit became popular in Western Europe, so too did their dress.
 In the 19th century pelisses were in use throughout most armies in Europe, and even some in North and South America.

 In appearance the pelisse was characteristically a very short and extremely tight fitting (when worn) jacket, the cuffs and collar of which were trimmed with fur.
 The jacket was further decorated with patterns sewn in bullion lace, often in a pattern matching that of the dolman worn beneath it.
 The front of the jacket was distinctive and typically featured several rows of parallel froggings and loops, and either three or five vertical lines of buttons.
 For officers of the British Hussars this frogging, regimentally differentiated, was generally of gold or silver bullion lace, to match either gold (gilt) or silver buttons.
 Other ranks had either yellow lace with brass buttons or white lace with "white-metal" (nickel) buttons.
 Lacing varied from unit to unit and country to country.
 It was held in place by a lanyard.
 In cold weather the pelisse could be worn over the dolman.